garylirocks/quickrefs/azure-billing-cost-management.markdown

 ![Enterprise Agreement](images/azure_billing-ea-hierarchy.png)

+- Scopes
+  - `providers/Microsoft.Billing/billingAccounts/{billingAccountId}` for Billing Account
+  - `providers/Microsoft.Billing/billingAccounts/{billingAccountId}/departments/{departmentId}` for Department
+  - `providers/Microsoft.Billing/billingAccounts/{billingAccountId}/enrollmentAccounts/{enrollmentAccountId}` for EnrollmentAccount
-- Invoices created at billing account level
+- Invoices at billing account level
 - Departments and enrollment accounts
   - Used to organize subscriptions
   - AREN'T represented winthin invoice PDF
   - Can be used in cost analysis
-- The only Enterprise Agreement role with access to Azure subscriptions is the **account owner** because this permission was granted when the subscription was created.
-- Each account owner is a subscription owner for all subscriptions provisioned under the account
+- The only Enterprise Agreement role with access to Azure subscriptions is the **account owner**, an account owner becomes subscription owner for all subscriptions provisioned under the account

 Best practices: